rajesh-gadre/team_tasks_streamlit/documentation/PRD.md

 1. Task Management (Create, Read, Update, Delete)
 2. Soft-delete functionality with task recovery
 3. Task categorization (Active, Completed, Deleted)
-4. Google OAuth Authentication
+4. Google OAuth or Auth0 Authentication
 5. AI Assistant for task-related queries

 ## 3. User Stories

 ### 3.1 Authentication
-- As a user, I want to log in using my Google account so that I can securely access my tasks.
+- As a user, I want to log in using my Google or Auth0 account so that I can securely access my tasks.
 - As a user, I want to remain logged in across sessions so that I don't have to authenticate each time.

 ### 3.2 Task Management